Hikaru Utada

-Utada's album Distance was released in early 2001 and spawned their biggest singles—"Addicted to You", "Wait & See (Risk)" and "Can You Keep a Secret?"—which became million-sellers.
-The album broke several sales records after three million copies were sold in its first week, instantly becoming Japan's fastest-selling album.
-In 2002, backed by chart-topping singles such as Traveling, Hikari and Sakura Drops, Deep River, which incorporates elements of pop folk, was released and became one of Japan's top-selling records of all time.
-The albums Exodus, Ultra Blue and Heart Station also sold millions of copies.
+Utada's third album Distance was released in early 2001 and spawned their biggest singles—"Addicted to You", "Wait & See (Risk)" and "Can You Keep a Secret?" — each of which received multi-platinum certifications in Japan and other countries; it broke several sales records after three million copies were sold in its first week, instantly becoming Japan's fastest-selling album.
+Their fourth album, Deep River (2002)—backed by chart-topping singles such as "Traveling", "Hikari" and "Sakura Drops"—incorporated elements of pop folk, and became one of Japan's top-selling records of all time.
+Their subsequent albums, Exodus (2004), Ultra Blue (2006) and Heart Station (2008), also sold millions of copies.
 After a prolonged hiatus, Utada released the acoustic-driven albums Fantôme (2016) and Hatsukoi (2018), which reached number one on the Oricon albums chart.
 They topped the charts again with 2022's Bad Mode, their first Japanese/English album.

 By the end of the 2000s, Utada was deemed "the most influential artist of the decade" in the Japanese music landscape by The Japan Times.
 They are one of Japan's top-selling recording artists of all time with over 40 million records sold.
 Twelve of their singles have reached number one on the Oricon Singles Chart, while ten albums have become chart-toppers.
 Six of their full-length releases are among Japan's highest-selling albums, including First Love, Distance and Deep River, which are among the top ten best-selling records of Japan's music history.
-In 2021, Utada became one of the first Japanese figures to identify as non-binary.
+In 2021, Utada became one of the first Japanese figures to publicly identify as non-binary.

 Biography

 Early life and beginnings

 Hikaru Utada was born on January 19, 1983 in New York City to Japanese parents.
 Their mother Keiko Fuji was an enka singer, while their father Teruzane Utada is a record producer.
-They grew up in Upper East Side, New York and moved to Tokyo, Japan at age 11 due to their parents' work.
+They grew up in the Upper East Side, New York and moved to Tokyo, Japan at age 11 due to their parents' work.
 At the age of 10, Utada began to write music and lyrics.
 Utada attended Columbia University in New York City starting in 2001, but dropped out after less than a year.

 Utada made recordings with their mother, releasing songs under a band named "U3."
 In 1996 they started a solo project under the name Cubic U. The first Cubic U single, "I'll Be Stronger", was released as a limited pressing in Japan in 1996.
 The next year, Utada released "Close to You", a cover of The Carpenters.
 It was later included on Cubic U's debut album, Precious.